Illasaimeghana/Employee-burnout-prediction/README.md

 This project aims to predict employee burnout based on workplace-related factors using machine learning techniques.
-The goal is to identify high-risk employees and help organizations take preventive action to improve employee well-being and productivity.🧠 Problem Statement
+The goal is to identify high-risk employees and help organizations take preventive action to improve employee well-being and productivity.
+🧠 Problem Statement
 Burnout affects employee health and company performance.
 Early prediction enables proactive measures.
 This project uses historical data to classify employees at risk of burnout.

 🗃️ Dataset